44xtc44/EisenRadio/README.md

 via "Tools/Export/Names and URL's" menu from your database.
 An updated ``blacklist.json`` can be imported into your database.

-* The default save path is in the package folder.
+* Command line save path is in the package folder.
 You should change it via the menu options

      ``/home/osboxes/.local/lib/python3.6/site-packages/ghettorecorder/radios``